hagabaka/command-monkey/README.markdown

 ## Status

 Currently Command Monkey works, as tested with irb and pacmd.
-The output strings are unstripped; it may change in the future and may add a mechanism to control stripping and other filtering.